alanprado1/enterprise-security-grc-lab/docs/adrs/adr-04-shuffle-soar-choice.md

 ## Context

-A SOAR platform was required to automate incident response - specifically to acknowledge new Sentinel incidents, enrich attacker IPs with threat intelligence, and post automated comments.
+A SOAR platform was required to automate incident response, specifically to acknowledge new Sentinel incidents, enrich attacker IPs with threat intelligence, and post automated comments.
 The original design called for Shuffle SOAR to execute this workflow natively.

 ## Options considered

 **Shuffle SOAR** is an open-source SOAR platform deployable via Docker Compose.
 It has a visual workflow editor, pre-built app integrations including Microsoft Sentinel, and a webhook trigger system.

-**Custom Python scripts** calling the Sentinel REST API directly - no dedicated SOAR platform.
+**Custom Python scripts** calling the Sentinel REST API directly, no dedicated SOAR platform.

-**Commercial SOAR platforms** (Splunk SOAR, Palo Alto XSOAR) - eliminated immediately due to cost (tens of thousands of dollars annually).
+**Commercial SOAR platforms** (Splunk SOAR, Palo Alto XSOAR), eliminated immediately due to cost (tens of thousands of dollars annually).

 ## Decision